WASD-su65/Created-adaptive-and-learning-NPCs-using-reinforcement-learning-in-games-Project/README.md

 Reinforcement learning is a type of machine learning where agents learn optimal behaviors through interactions with an environment.
 In the context of gaming, RL enables NPCs to:
 DEV Community

--Adapt to player strategies, providing a dynamic challenge.
+- Adapt to player strategies, providing a dynamic challenge.
--Develop complex behaviors without explicit programming.
+- Develop complex behaviors without explicit programming.
--Enhance player engagement through unpredictable and intelligent responses.
+- Enhance player engagement through unpredictable and intelligent responses.

 By integrating RL, game developers can create more immersive and responsive game worlds.